-California Sets Goal Of 100 Percent Renewable Electric Power By 2045
+California Sets Goal Of 100 Percent Clean Electric Power By 2045

-California has established an ambitious goal of relying entirely on renewable energy for its electricity by the year 2045.
+California has established an ambitious goal of relying entirely on zero-emission energy sources for its electricity by the year 2045.

 Gov. Jerry Brown signed a bill mandating the electricity target on Monday.
 He also issued an executive order calling for statewide carbon neutrality — meaning California "removes as much carbon dioxide from the atmosphere as it emits" — by the same year.